PaloAltoNetworks/terraform-iac-lab/docs/index.rst

 In this lab we will be deploying a multi-tiered web application to the cloud.
-To accomplish this we'll first need need to define the infrastructure supporting our application as well as how we're going to secure it.
-Rather than doing this manually within the cloud provider portal, we're going to define our infrastructure in code using Terraform's declarative language.
+To accomplish this we'll first need need to define the infrastructure supporting our application as well as how we're going to secure the application.
+Rather than manually defining the infrastructure elements within the cloud provider portal, we're going to define our infrastructure in code using Terraform's declarative language and stateful build capabilities.

-A key element of this infrastructure design is the Palo Alto Networks VM-Series firewall.
+A key element of our infrastructure design will be the Palo Alto Networks VM-Series firewall.
 Using the Terraform provider for PAN-OS, we will define the configuration of the VM-Series firewall, but we'll be using Panorama to manage that configuration.
 The PAN-OS bootstrapping feature will be used to initialize the VM-Series firewall